History of endoscopic ultrasonography(EUS)

 1993 Wiersema MJ et al. Endoscopic ultrasonography guided fine-needle aspiration biopsy. (ref.41)

-1996 Tano S et al. Diagnosis of pancreatic arteriovenous malformation by color Doppler ultrasonography, (ref.43)
+1996 Tano S et al. Diagnosis of pancreatic arteriovenous malformation by endoscopic color Doppler

 1998 Hirooka Y et al. Contrast-enhanced endoscopic ultrasonography in pancreatic diseases. (ref.44)